MamboJiang/MamboJiang/README.md

 ------

-These are some **original** projects I worked on, whose repositories are avaliable on Github
+These are some **original** projects I participated in, whose repositories are avaliable on Github

 I have short descriptions and introductions of all these projects on my portfolio website, [MamboJiang's Portfolio](https://mambojiang.site)